-Due to these efforts, insurance acceptance for credit guarantees in FY2020 totaled 33.2 trillion yen, and the total underwriting balance was 42.4 trillion yen, which marked the highest level ever.
+Due to these efforts, insurance acceptance for credit guarantees in FY2021 totaled 8.7 trillion yen, and the total underwriting balance was 42 trillion yen.

-By implementing the abovementioned supportive measures, the performance of our Loan Programs and Credit Insurance Programs rose dramatically.
-As the severe business environment surrounding SMEs is still expected to continue, we will respond to the various needs of each SME, including immediate funding, improvement of financial structure, and innovative capital investments focusing on the post-COVID era.
+As the severe business environment surrounding SMEs is still expected to continue, we will respond to the various needs of each SME, including immediate funding, improvement of financial structure, and innovative capital investments focusing on the post-COVID world.